Ono, California

-Ono is an unincorporated community in Shasta County, California.
+Ono is an unincorporated community and census-designated place (CDP) in Shasta County, California.
 Ono's center is on County Road A16, locally known as Platina Road, the village's only access to the rest of the world.
 It is about 5 mi from its neighbor, Igo, and about 17 mi from Redding, the county seat.
 Its population is 93 as of the 2020 census.

-According to tradition, the community was named for the answer ("Oh, no") usually given by a miner to his son when asked if the latter could accompany his father to work.
+According to tradition, the community was named for the answer ("Oh, no") usually given by a 49er California Gold Rush miner to his son when asked if the latter could accompany his father to work.
 The name might instead be biblical in origin.

-Ono is a community in slow decline, which began in the late 1970s when it lost its primary school and post office to is local neighbor, Igo.
+Ono is a community in slow decline, which began in the late 1970s when it lost its primary school and post office to its local neighbor, Igo.

 In 2020, the Zogg Fire destroyed several buildings in Ono, including the Ono Store and Ono Grange.

 Climate

 According to the Köppen Climate Classification system, Ono has a warm-summer Mediterranean climate, abbreviated "Csa" on climate maps.